ibivu/ExtracellularVesicles/Data/README.md

-## This folder contains all the necessary datasets used to reproduce this study.
+## This folder contains all the datasets used in this study.

 ## Raw
 Folder UniProt contains the list of proteins annotated to have certain post-translational modifications (PTMs)